 Forms (UGA Administrative Forms)

-Please click on the link below to access various UGA administrative forms. http://www.busfin.uga.edu/forms/
+Please click on the following link to access various UGA administrative forms: https://busfin1.busfin.uga.edu/forms/New/admin_forms.cfm

 Franklin College of Arts and Sciences

 The Institute for Women’s Studies operates as a department of the Franklin College of Arts and Sciences.
 For information about the Franklin College of Arts and Sciences click on the link: http://www.franklin.uga.edu/